 Salutation/introduction

 Next, you should provide a formal salutation to the recipient.
 Formal salutations are formatted as shown – ‘Dear Mr./Mrs. (last name).’
-Ensure to use the appropriate title, such as Dr, if applicable.
-Then, in your nursing resignation letter, you should include a short paragraph that introduces the reader to the reason for writing.
-Make sure to mention your intent to resign, position in the organization, and last day of work.
-The introduction can be given in 2 or 3 lines as it does not have to be too long.
+Ensure to use the appropriate title, such as Dr., if applicable.
+Then, in your letter, you should include a short paragraph that introduces the reader to the reason for writing.
+Make sure to mention your intent to resign, your position in the organization, and your last day of work.
+The introduction can be given in 2 or 3 sentences, as it does not have to be too long.

 The body

-In the body of the letter, carefully explain why you are resigning, a message of appreciation, noteworthy experiences, lessons in your tenure with the organization, and how you can help with the transition.
-The body of your nursing resignation letter should be concluded with a thank-you statement to your employer.
+In the body of the letter, carefully explain why you are resigning, a message of appreciation, noteworthy experiences, lessons from your tenure with the organization, and how you can help with the transition.
+The body of the letter should be concluded with a thank-you statement to your employer.
 Use this letter section to show you are leaving on good terms.
 The body can be 2-3 paragraphs long, but you shouldn’t make it too long with unnecessary information.

 Conclusion